-The Company has \$2,000,000 on deposit with a clearing organization as part of its clearing agreement.
+The Company has \$2,000,000 on deposit with a Clearing Firm as part of its clearing agreement.
 This amount is included in due from broker dealers on the statement of financial condition.
 The Company has \$750,000 on deposit with a financial institution as part of a guarantee agreement, which is included in prepaids and other assets on the statement of financial condition.
-The Company also has \$34,253 at a financial institution in a special reserve account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3 as it relates to commission rebate from brokers, which is reflected in cash and cash equivalents on the statement of financial condition.
+The Company also has \$50,737 at a financial institution in a special reserve account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3 as it relates to commission rebate from brokers, which is reflected in cash and cash equivalents on the statement of financial condition.

-The following table provides a reconciliation of cash and cash equivalents and restricted cash reported within the statement of financial condition.
+The following table provides a reconciliation of cash and cash equivalents and restricted cash reported within the statement of financial condition to the statement of changes in cash flows.

 During the ordinary course of business, the Company may maintain cash balances in excess of amounts insured by the Federal Deposit Insurance Corporation.
-The Company had balances in excess of insured limits of \$2,764,813 as of December 31, 2023.
+The Company had balances in excess of insured limits of \$2,209,153 as of December 31, 2024.